kaianicole/edit-asr-captions/index.md

 While captioning conventions can vary on how they approach these situations, use your judgement to support understandability and readability of the captions.

-### Crosstalk
-Crosstalk, when two or more speakers talk at the same time, can be another challenge to capture in captions.
-Note the crosstalk in captions with `[crosstalk]`.
-Then, there are several approaches.
-- If you cannot decipher what is said, use `[crosstalk]` to note this
-- If the crosstalk is brief enough, include one person's line right after the other (with speaker names).
-- If there is a dominant voice that continues, capture the dominant voice.

 ### General practices
 - Numbers: spell out one to ten, use numerals for the rest.